NYPL/mailListener/README.md

 ### .env

-`.env` is used *locally* for two purposes:

-1. By `node-lambda` for deploying to and configuring Lambda in *all* environments.
+`.env` is used by `node-lambda` for deploying to and configuring Lambda in *all* environments.

-   * You should use this file to configure the common settings for the Lambda (e.g. timeout, role, etc.) and include AWS credentials to deploy the Lambda.
+You should use this file to configure the common settings for the Lambda (e.g. timeout, Node version).
-2. To set local environment variables so the Lambda can be run and tested in a local environment.
-   These parameters are ultimately set by the [var environment files](#var_environment) when the Lambda is deployed.

 ### package.json

-Configures `npm run` deployment commands for each environment and sets the proper AWS Lambda VPC and security group.
+Configures `npm run` commands for each environment for deployment and testing.
+Deployment commands may also set the proper AWS Lambda VPC, security group, and role.

 ~~~~
 "scripts": {
-  "deploy-qa": "node-lambda deploy -e qa -f config/deploy_qa.env -S config/event_sources_qa.json -b subnet-f4fe56af -g sg-1d544067",
-  "deploy-production": "node-lambda deploy -e production -f config/deploy_production.env -S config/event_sources_production.json -b subnet-f4fe56af -g sg-1d544067"
+    "deploy-development": ...
+    "deploy-qa": ...
+    "deploy-production": ...
 },
 ~~~~

-### var_app
+### config/global.env

-Configures environment variables common to *all* environments.
+Configures (non-secret) environment variables common to *all* environments.

-### var_*environment*
+### config/*environment*.env

 Configures environment variables specific to each environment.

-### event_sources_*environment*
+### config/event_sources_*environment*.json

 Configures Lambda event sources (triggers) specific to each environment.

+Secrets *MUST* be encrypted using KMS.

 ## Usage